c2m2-asia/kathmandu/_posts/2020-05-06-business-needs.md

 With 77% of businesses being closed at least once during the pandemic, majority of them reporting a revenue of almost zero in 2020, and most of the business houses falling into the COVID-induced debt for their survival, this section lists down these business’ expected interventions which they think will help them out of this predicaments.
-{% maincolumn 'assets/img/charts/NextSixMonthsBusinessProblemsMultiples.png' '' %}
+{% maincolumn 'assets/img/charts/NextSixMonthsBusinessProblemsMultiples.png' '<b>Within the next six months, which of the following problems will your business face?</b> <br/><br/> Respondents could select more than one answer for this question.
+Each pie chart represents the percentage of respondents that choose a given option.' %}

 ### PRE-EXISTING BURDENS BECOME EVEN HEAVIER